Private protected areas in Australia: Tasmania

-In Tasmania the instrument by which land is covenanted is the Nature Conservation Act 2002.
+In Tasmania, the instrument by which land is covenanted is the Nature Conservation Act 2002.
 The act describes what land may have a conservation covenant, how this is to be done, and how landholders are to be compensated.
-As is the case in other jurisdictions, the land must be deemed to have conservation value.
+As in other jurisdictions, the land must be deemed to have conservation value.

-At September 2019, there were 886 covenanted lands covering 109,325 ha in Tasmania.
+In September 2019, there were 886 covenanted lands covering 109,325 ha in Tasmania.

 In Tasmania, the Tasmania Land Conservancy (TLC) performs a similar role to that of the Victorian Trust for Nature.
 The TLC is a not-for-profit organisation that "raises funds from the public to protect irreplaceable sites and rare ecosystems by buying and managing private land in Tasmania."
 Thus it owns and manages private reserves, works with landholders to identify and protect ecologically important areas via the creation of conservation agreements and covenants, and, again, like its Victorian counterpart has a revolving fund through its acquisition and sale of land whose conservation is important.